leabittm/academic-kickstart/content/publication/CZ/index.md

 # Legend: 0 = Uncategorized; 1 = Conference paper; 2 = Journal article;
 # 3 = Preprint / Working Paper; 4 = Report; 5 = Book; 6 = Book section;
 # 7 = Thesis; 8 = Patent
-publication_types: ["3"]
+publication_types: ["2"]

 # Publication name and optional abbreviated publication name.
-publication: "accepted in Mathematische Zeitschrift"
+publication: "Mathematische Zeitschrift"
-publication_short: ""
+publication_short: "Math Z"

 abstract: We establish a quantum cluster algebra structure on the quantum Grothendieck ring of a certain monoidal subcategory of the category of finite-dimensional representations of a simply-laced quantum affine algebra.
 Moreover, the (q,t)-characters of certain irreducible representations, among which fundamental representations, are obtained as quantum cluster variables.
 This approach gives a new algorithm to compute these (q,t)-characters.
 As an application, we prove that the quantum Grothendieck ring of a larger category of representations of the Borel subalgebra of the quantum affine algebra, defined in a previous work as a quantum cluster algebra, contains indeed the well-known quantum Grothendieck ring of the category of finite-dimensional representations.
 Finally, we display our algorithm on a concrete example.